-Considering the large amount of complex data retrieved from the BIM, there is an obvious need for proper data validation.
-This process is carried out by the Input Data Validator, which is responsible to confirm the correctness and quality of the extracted information.
+Considering the large amount of complex data retrieved from the BIM, there is an obvious need for proper data validation in order to handle missing or incorrect information.
+This process is carried out by the Input Data Validator, which is responsible for confirming the correctness and quality of the information extracted by the BIM Parser.
 Several forms of verification checks are performed, in terms of data type, range, uniqueness, consistency and code, leading to the generation of a report that identifies all the fields that do not meet the set requirements or are simply missing.
 The result is then communicated to the user through the Web Platform to perform the necessary corrective actions.
 The operation of this subcomponent is focused but not limited to the BIM data handling; any user-inserted information is similarly validated to ensure proper storage of information to create the building's digital twin.
-Additionally, data from the EPVC tool will also channelled through the validator, to ensure proper correspondence between IDs of real data and static information from the BIM.
+Additionally, real-time data from the EPVC tool are also channeled through the validator, to ensure proper correspondence between IDs of real data and static information from the BIM.